ninemoreminutes/django-site-utils/docs/settings.rst

 This setting is a list or tuple of functions that are executed once the Django models have been populated (via the ``AppConfig.ready()`` method).
-These functions can be used to monkeypatch other libraries or perform other project initialization.
+These functions can be used to monkeypatch Django or other libraries or to perform other project initialization.

 Its default value is::

     SITE_PATCHES = [
         'site_utils.patches.patch_runserver_addrport',
+        'site_utils.patches.patch_wsgi_handler_keep_alive',
     ]

-The included patch function above will use the ``RUNSERVER_DEFAULT_ADDR`` and ``RUNSERVER_DEFAULT_PORT`` settings to determine the default address and port used for ``manage.py runserver`` when not otherwise specified via command line options.
+Refer to :doc:`patches` for more details on the available patch functions.